makalu/makalu.github.com/blog/_posts/2012-10-03-reinventing-the-investment-calculator.markdown

 What these variables have in common is that they're all unique to your circumstances.
 Do you already have some savings?
 Adjust the starting balance accordingly.
 You're making $5k per month?
 You probably want to be saving at least $500.
 You're 25 years old?
 Maybe you want to retire when you're 50 years old.

 It's not that the rest of the variables, like rate of return and commissions, are any less important, but you just have much less influence over them.
 Our guess is that most people will be fine with the default values.
-That being said, it *is* useful to see how a higher or lower rate of return influences the calculations, so these values should still be editable.
+That being said, it *is* useful to see how a different rate of return influences the calculations, so these values should still be editable.

 When you add up all of those variables, and run them through some formulas, what you end up with is a final balance in dollars.
 However, the dollar amount by itself is not terribly useful.
 One million dollars is a nice round number—and who doesn't want to be a millionaire—but is it enough to retire on?
 It's difficult to put into perspective without some more context.

 Thankfully, Matt's book introduces a rule of thumb known as the "4% rule", which states that you can annually withdraw 4% of your savings for the rest of your life, without risking to run out of money.
 That makes it easy to compare the final balance to your current income and see if it's even in the ballpark.

 Another thing we wanted to emphasize was the power of compounding interest.
 Given sufficient time, the amount you make from interest will far outgrow the money you've put in.
 Just a couple years can make a surprisingly big difference.
-We chose to use a stacked area graph to illustrate how this proportion changes over time.
+We chose a stacked area graph to illustrate how this proportion changes over time.
 It nicely contrasts the linear growth of the savings with the hockey stick curve of the earnings.

 <figure class="full">
   <img src="/uploads/blog/2012-10-02/wireframes-2.png" alt="More design sketches">